The Big Book of Alcoholics Anonymous: What is it?

-The book is designed to be a basic treatise on how to recover from alcoholism and was primarily written by one of the founding members of AA, William G. Wilson (often referred to as Bill W.).
-The premise of the book describes the 12-Step program that has been widely applied to other forms of substance use disorders, but was originally designed to be a treatise on recovery from alcoholism.
+The book is designed to be a basic treatise on how to achieve recovery from alcohol addiction and was primarily written by one of the founding members of AA, William G. Wilson (often referred to as Bill W.).
+The premise of the book describes the 12-Step program that has been widely applied to help individuals find or maintain recovery from substance use disorders.

-The Big Book is well over 400 pages long and contains numerous chapters.
+The Big Book serves as a general guidebook for those working to achieve recovery through AA and its programs.
+The book is well over 400 pages long and contains numerous chapters.
 Some chapters are devoted to specific audiences, and others are more general in nature.
 For instance, the second part of the book includes personal stories of alcoholics and their recovery experiences; chapter 5 discusses the 12 steps; and chapter 6 discusses the types of actions needed to be undertaken before the 10th step.

 The book is designed to be accessible by anyone, and the AA organization has developed numerous adjunctive aids to assist individuals who wish to use the Big Book and apply its principles in their daily lives.
 These include books on how to negotiate through the 12 Steps, reflections to read and think about during the day, and numerous other texts that help individuals apply the principles in the Big Book and better understand its precepts.